 Here is a guide to what your wedding day timings may look like.
-I’ve written this blog post based on the majority of weddings I shoot, but obviously every wedding is different.
+I’ve written this based on the majority of weddings I photograph, but of course every wedding is different.

 GETTING READY